BACP Accredited Counsellor working in Fulham Broadway, London SW6

 In our first session, we will discuss what you want from therapy and agree to either a short-term, or a more open-ended arrangement.
 Everything we discuss will be confidential.

-I am available to see clients face to face on Monday-Friday between 9:00 am and 4:00 pm.
+I am available to see clients face to face on Tuesday-Friday between 9:00 am and 4:00 pm.
 Alternatively I am available for remote sessions via Zoom, Skype, FaceTime, or over the phone.

 I hold a Diploma in Humanistic Counselling, a BSc in Reflective Therapeutic Practice, and an MA (Cantab) in Modern and Medieval Languages.
 Additionally, I have been awarded Certificates in CBT Skills, in Therapeutic Coaching, and in Couples Counselling.